guillermooo/sublime-undocs/source/extensibility/completions.rst

 For the rest of the completion sources, a fuzzy match is performed.
 Furthermore,
-snippets always lose with fuzzy matches.
+snippets always lose in a fuzzy match.

 When a list of completions is shown, snippets will still be listed alongside the other items,